Keep it professional and there’s nothing to be squeamish about when you turn down one job offer for another. Use this advice to explain your regrets.

-Respect is the ultimate goal when declining a job offer, said Ginny Clarke, author of “Career Mapping: Charting Your Course in the New World of Work.”
+Respect is the ultimate goal when declining a job offer, no matter if it’s for an IT security engineer position or a staff pharmacist role, said Ginny Clarke, author of “Career Mapping: Charting Your Course in the New World of Work.”

 “No one is taking this stuff personally,” Clarke said.
 “Don’t lie.
 If you like another job [more], be honest.”

-She suggests contacting the hiring manager quickly and by phone — never in an e-mail — and offer specific reasons why another opportunity is a better fit for you, whether it’s the hours, location or industry trends.
+She suggests contacting the hiring manager quickly and by phone — never in an e-mail — and offer specific reasons why another opportunity is a better fit for you, whether it’s the hours, location, industry trends, or it’s just not your desired job title.
 In the event that you’re taking another offer because it’s a higher salary, it should be at least $10,000 more per year if you’re going to use money as your official explanation.
 If it’s within that margin, Clarke suggests emphasizing a secondary reason during the call, such as stability or a clearer promotional path.

 Declining a job offer by phone this way is more professional and respectful, and provides an opportunity for an open exchange where you could give helpful feedback to the hiring manager.
 Then, you could follow up with him by sending your contact information at your new job.